ninio/ninio-s-learning-notes/src/pages/blog/2018-01-13-creating-gatsby-site.md

 ![Hello again, Bird](/img/well-hello-bird.jpg)

-- Begginers note.
+- Beginners note.
-- Started very opputunistic, but broke stuff.
+- Started very opportunistic, but broke stuff.
 - Some messages are not explanatory
 - GraphQL is causing the issues
 - You have to touch carefully.